CamGrayson94/Personal_Projects/README.md

 ## Personal_Projects

 This folder contains the personal projects listed below.

+Navigate through these projects by choosing the branch button near the top left (default branch will be 'main').
+The branch with the correspoding Project Name will contain files for that project.

 | Project Name  | Main Project File |Ideas | Tools Used | Description |
 | ------------- | ------------- | ------------- | ------------- | ------------- |